TaoChen18/Albums-Display/README.md

 The project is deployed using AWS Amplify.

 The URL is https://master.d9ew9jzopygal.amplifyapp.com/
-(Some unknown reasons disabled the CSS animation after deployment...)

 ## Notice
 Shopping Cart page is not completed.
 (Just a Demo one)